 Vaccination against shingles can prevent the disease and possible complications.

-for people with a particularly high risk of getting shingles starting from the age of 18
+In Austria, vaccination is recommended for individuals with a particularly high risk of shingles (severe underlying diseases including those with diabetes, cardiovascular diseases, COPD, or asthma and/or severe immunosuppression) from the age of 18 years onwards.